We can do it! Here are some resources and general information to help.

 Students master math concepts individually.
 Rather than forcing the entire class to be working on the same topic at the same time, regardless of whether or not each individual is ready for that lesson, Montessori classrooms work through the content at an individual pace.
 This offers students the ability to master each concept as they are ready.

 So how does this look in a public school classroom where numerical grades are required?
 I have a general order of topics that form the ‘scope and sequence’ for each grade level.
 A student will start by taking a pre-test on the topic they will be studying.
 This test tells me what s/he already knows, and what lessons I need to provide for the student to understand the subject.
 After the pre-test, students will complete lessons, work with Montessori materials, and practice independently until they have covered all the parts of that main subject.
 Students may take the post-test when they feel ready.
 Sometimes students think they are more ready than they turn out to be.
 We also have some time limitations, so I do have a minimum slowest pace that students can go and still have time to complete the basic topics by the end of the year.
 Should a student score less than 75% on the test, then they will ‘review and retake’.
 I will present lessons to help fill in any areas that weren’t mastered the first time around, and the student will retake the test.
 Students may review and retake any number of times.
 The test score in the grade book will simply get replaced.
 Students who score 75% and above are considered to be ‘passing’.
 These tests were carefully constructed so that getting 90% or higher really shows that a student has mastered this topic with a high degree of skill.
 Once a student has demonstrated mastery on all the basics required by Montana State Standards, the student has the option to go back and ‘challenge’ any test on which the score was between 75% and 90%.
 A test score in that range shows that they understood the concept, but could still show improvement.
 Often students will have improved their understanding of a topic covered early in the year and will improve their final test score.
 When students have completed the basic requirements and challenged any and all scores less than 90% (they have to improve anything between 75% and 80% just to make sure they really have mastered it), then they move into what I call ‘Beyond the Common Core’.
 Montessori math covers so much more than Common Core, so there is still a lot left to learn after covering the basics.
 Students will continue to learn and expand their knowledge of math until we run out of time at the end of the year.
 That is the only limit on what they can learn!
-Students can cover more than just one year’s worth of math during one school year.
+Students can cover more than just one grade level’s worth of math during one school year.

 The importance of math facts: yes, it is worth memorizing them.
 Once a student fully understands the concept, start practicing math facts for fluency.
 Some students pick these up faster than others–sometimes just repeated use of the Montessori materials is enough to learn them, while others need more directed practice on memorization.
 Regardless of how a child learns them, it is very important when trying to master operations with larger numbers/decimals, that a student is fluent with math facts.